ikuhamada/state-hands-on/CMD/CMD41/Beginner/index.rst

 Beginner course @ CMD41
 =======================

 Welcome to the STATE hands-on tutorial at CMD41.
 In the following, how to run the STATE examples for this hands on is desdribed.
+A documentation of the STATE code can be found `here <https://state-doc.readthedocs.io>`_.

 Getting started
 ===============